christopher-alves-dev/react-native-simple-wizard-form/README.md

 ## The Application

 This is an application that contains the layout of a simple wizard form for mobile applications.
-The purpose of the project is to have a form that, when proceeding to the next step, scrolls horizontally in a snap style, so it does not contain any form validation.
+The purpose of the project is to have a form that, when proceeding to the next step, scrolls horizontally in a snap style, so it does not contain any form validation, yet.

 ## Technologies Used: